Equality and diversity

-NHS Great Yarmouth and Waveney CCG has a duty to remove discrimination and promote equality across all of its functions, including the delivery of services and the CCG’s employment practices.
-As part of this duty, NHS Great Yarmouth and Waveney CCG is required to develop equality schemes – documents that outline what actions we will take to ensure that individuals, communities and staff are treated equitably.
+NHS Great Yarmouth and Waveney CCG have a duty to remove discrimination and promote equality across all of its functions, including the delivery of services and the CCG’s employment practices.
+As part of this duty, NHS Great Yarmouth and Waveney CCG are required to develop equality schemes – documents that outline what actions we will take to ensure that individuals, communities and staff are treated equitably.

-A member of the Governing Body has responsibility to champion equality and diversity as part of the decision making process.
+A member of the Governing Body has the responsibility to champion equality and diversity as part of the decision making the process.